celinawong21/WF-ML-Model/README.md

 | Inflation| Macroeconomic| Numeric| Input| The rate of increase in prices over a given period of time, reported monthly|
 | Default| Target| Binary| Input| Describes whether a loan is 6 months late on payment|

-### Sampling Processes
+### Sampling Process
+#### Methodology
-* Due to the extensive size of our dataset, we employed a strategic sampling method to manage our analysis effectively.
-The key criteria used for sampling were centered around the "CURRENT LOAN DELINQUENCY STATUS".
-Our methodology is outlined as follows:
+* Due to the extensive size of the dataset, a strategic sampling method was employed to manage the data.
+The key criteria used for sampling were centered around the _CURRENT LOAN DELINQUENCY STATUS_.
-  * **Definition of Default**: We identify a loan as default if its "LOAN DELINQUENCY STATUS" is equal to 6 or marked as "RA".
-Loans not meeting these conditions are classified as non-default.
+  * **Criteria for a Defaulted Loan**: if "LOAN DELINQUENCY STATUS" is equal to 6 or marked as "RA", payment on the loan is at least 6 months late.
+    * Loans not meeting these conditions are classified as non-default.
   * **True_Default**: For clarity in classification, loans meeting the default criteria at any point in time are tagged as "true_default".
 This distinction allows for precise identification and analysis of loans that default versus those that do not.
-  * **Sampling Proportion**: To ensure a balanced representation of default and non-default loans across the 24-year span of our dataset, we adopted a selective sampling approach.
+  * **Sampling Proportion**: To ensure a balanced representation of default and non-default loans across the 24 years of our dataset, a selective sampling approach was adopted.
 The following are the main criteria.
-    * We selected 3,000 loans from each year and sampled an equal amount of 350 defaults and 350 non-defaults for each quarter, ensuring that our analysis accurately reflects the dynamics of loan performance over time.
+    * 3,000 loans were selected from each year and sampled an equal amount of 350 defaults and 350 non-defaults for each quarter, to ensure that the analysis accurately reflects the dynamics of loan performance over time.
-    * Then, we added three quarter variables: OrigData, OrigYear, and OrigQuarter, to track the effect of the quarter for modeling purposes.
+    * Then, three "quarter" variables were added (_OrigData_, _OrigYear_, and _OrigQuarter_), to track the effect of the quarter for modeling purposes.
-    * Due to a shortage of defaults in certain periods, our sampling faced limitations.
-Specifically, for the fourth quarter of 2022, we could only sample 264 defaults.
-In 2023, we were able to sample only 32 defaults in the first quarter and no defaults in the second quarter.
+    * The sampling faced limitations due to a shortage of defaults in certain periods.
+Specifically, for the fourth quarter of 2022, only 264 defaulted loans were sampled.
+In 2023, only 32 defaults in the first quarter were sampled and zero defaulted loans were found in the second quarter.
-* The following is a loan from the 2003 sample dataset
+* The following is a loan from the 2003 sample dataset:

 | **Variables**                           |     **Record 0**                      |
 |---------------------------|---------------------------|